-The balance of current liabilities at the end of the current fiscal year was 5,222 million yen (up 11.0% year on year).
-This was mainly due to increases in contract liabilities (advances received for business activities), accrued expenses and income taxes payable.
-The balance of non-current liabilities was 2,087 million yen at the end of the current fiscal year (up 10.2% year on year).
+The balance of current liabilities at the end of the current fiscal year was 6,057 million yen (up 16.0% year on year).
+This was mainly due to increases in provision for bonuses, contract liabilities (advances received for business activities) and income taxes payable.
+The balance of non-current liabilities was 2,022 million yen at the end of the current fiscal year (down 3.1% year on year).